The Gracious Few

-The Gracious Few (also known as TGF) were an American rock group from York, Pennsylvania.
+The Gracious Few (also known as TGF) were an American alternative rock supergroup from York, Pennsylvania.
 The band featured guitarist Chad Taylor, bassist Patrick Dahlheimer and drummer Chad Gracey from the band Live, along with lead vocalist Kevin Martin, and guitarist Sean Hennesy from the band Candlebox.

 History

 Formation

 With Live on what they initially termed a "two-year hiatus", Taylor, Gracey and Dahlheimer were on a lookout for a vocalist for the new songs they had written.
 Gracey called his friend Kevin Martin and suggested that he should join them.
 Martin explained, "He called me and said Pat, Chad, and I have been writing and we think you are the perfect singer for this project.”

 With Chad Taylor asserting that he no longer wanted to play guitar solos, Martin suggested that his Candlebox bandmate, guitarist Sean Hennesy, could do the job.
 Hennesy explained, "Tonally, he’s got a big, fat, manly beast sound.
 I have more of a high-cut karate sound that cuts through, so our tones complement each other very well."
 Once Hennesy was recruited, The Gracious Few's line-up was established.

-On November 30, 2009 Taylor, Dahlheimer and Gracey issued a statement announcing that Live had disbanded following the departure of lead singer Ed Kowalczyk and that The Gracious Few was now their main focus.
+On November 30, 2009, Taylor, Dahlheimer and Gracey issued a statement announcing that Live had disbanded following the departure of lead singer Ed Kowalczyk and that The Gracious Few was now their main focus.
 Their statement alleged that Kowalczyk had demanded a $100,000 "lead singer bonus" to appear with the band at the 2009 Pinkpop Festival, and had obtained sole publishing rights to the band's songs without the knowledge of the other three band members.

 The Gracious Few played their first concert date at Fat Daddy's in York, Pennsylvania on May 27, 2010.
-This was followed by shows at Summerfest in Milwaukee on June 25, 2010 and The Troubador in Los Angeles on June 28.
+This was followed by shows at Summerfest in Milwaukee on June 25, 2010, and The Troubador in Los Angeles on June 28.